Home

 Sufficiently low speed

 The law contains 15 specific situations and places where you must maintain a sufficiently low speed to reduce the risk of accidents.
-There is no specific speed specified in the law, but you must maintain a speed that is adapted and low enough for the situation or location.
+The law does not state an exact speed.
+You must maintain a speed that is adapted and low enough for the situation or location.

 You need to maintain a sufficiently low speed: